Ricciaro/ricciaro/README.md

 # Ricciaro - Shoe Brand Website

-This is the official website for **Ricciaro**, where comfort comes with trend.
+This is the official website for **Ricciaro**, where comfort comes with Italian trend.

 ## Features
 - Product catalog with images